-- Adapting physical facilities, environment and/or equipment e.g. setting up hearing loops. - Making changes to the assessment arrangements without creating an unfair advantage for the student concerned - Making changes to the way evidence for assessment is gathered e.g. written questions asked orally. - Rephrasing questions if students do not understand the question
+- · Adapting physical facilities, environment and/or equipment - Making changes to the assessment arrangements without creating an unfair advantage for the student concerned - Making changes to the way evidence for assessment is gathered e.g. written questions asked orally. - · Rephrasing questions if students do not understand the question